 - Dupont Tract WMA

+When planning your dark-sky adventure, remember environmental factors and seasons affect what you see.
 One of the most important factors to consider is the position and phase of the moon.
 If the moon is up and the phase is anything greater than a thin crescent, the moonlight will drown out many of the dimmer objects in our night sky.
 If a full moon has risen, you will not see anything but the brightest stars and planets.
 Try to plan your trip around a new moon or when the moon will not rise overnight for the best night sky viewing.
-Clouds will also degrade your viewing experience so consider weather conditions as well.
+Clouds will also degrade your viewing experience, so consider weather conditions as well.

 Seasons will determine what objects will be visible.
-The summer night sky and winter night sky appear quite different so make sure if you want to see a specific object that it will be up when you plan to observe.
+Summer and winter night skies appear quite different, so make sure if you want to see a specific object that it will be up when you plan to observe.
 One of the most popular night sky objects people come to see is the Milky Way.
 The Milky Way in the Northern Hemisphere is best observed in the summer months.
 This is when our view of the densest, brightest portion of the Milky Way galaxy, our home galaxy, is at its best.
 Best viewing times vary throughout the season.

-Enjoy viewing one of the darkest skies in the southeast.
+Enjoy viewing one of the darkest skies in the Southeast.
 The Okefenokee’s isolation gives you a great opportunity to see a truly dark night sky, something that has become increasingly hard to find.
 Come prepared, respect those around you and don’t be afraid to ask questions.
 The park offers night programs throughout the year.
-Check the online schedule to view upcoming programs.